MoralityGym: A Benchmark for Evaluating Hierarchical Moral Alignment in Sequential Decision-Making Agents: MoralityGym

 \section{\emph{MoralityGym}}

-\emph{MoralityGym} facilitates training and evaluating RL agents in scenarios with complex, hierarchical moral considerations, unlike existing benchmarks focused on simpler constrained task completion\footnote{Associated code available at \url{https://github.com/raillab/morality-gym} and documentation at \url{https://morality-gym.readthedocs.io}.}.
-It provides configurable Gymnasium-compatible environments simulating moral dilemmas, with policies evaluated within the Morality Chain framework. \emph{MoralityGym} draws inspiration from the \textit{Safety-Gymnasium benchmark} and also aims to encourage the development of promoting safer and more responsible AI agents \citep{ji2024safetygymnasiumunifiedsafereinforcement,NEURIPS2024_fce44e39, Gu_Sel_Ding_Wang_Lin_Jin_Knoll_2024, JMLR:v25:23-0681}.
+\emph{MoralityGym}\footnote{Associated code available at \url{https://github.com/raillab/morality-gym} and documentation at \url{https://morality-gym.readthedocs.io}.} facilitates training and evaluating RL agents in scenarios with complex, hierarchical moral considerations, unlike existing benchmarks focused on simpler constrained task completion.
+It provides configurable Gymna-sium-compatible environments simulating moral dilemmas, with policies evaluated within the Morality Chain framework. \emph{MoralityGym} draws inspiration from the \textit{Safety-Gymnasium benchmark} and also aims to encourage the development of promoting safer and more responsible AI agents \citep{ji2024safetygymnasiumunifiedsafereinforcement,NEURIPS2024_fce44e39, Gu_Sel_Ding_Wang_Lin_Jin_Knoll_2024, JMLR:v25:23-0681}.

-Key features include support for moral dilemmas that extend beyond binary safety constraints and the inclusion of self-harm considerations, penalties for which can be codified in the Morality Chain.
-Additionally, utilising the standard Gymnasium interface ensures ease of use and integration with RL frameworks, such as Omnisafe.
+Key features include support for moral dilemmas that extend beyond binary safety constraints and the inclusion of self-harm considerations, penalties for which can be codified in the morality chains.
+Additionally, utilising the standard Gymnasium interface ensures ease of use and integration with RL frameworks, such as Omnisafe \citep{JMLR:v25:23-0681}.